FreddyE1982/stsmoddergui/futures.md

   submodule, document its activation hooks, and surface an `experimental.on` example in the wrapper README so teams can trial features without forking the stable API.
+- [todo] **In-process compact loader activation** – Teach the compact bundling pipeline to hydrate `.pystsmod` archives directly inside the ModTheSpire JVM.
+Usage: extend the generated loader jar to bootstrap the Python runtime, surface the archive contents as an in-memory class loader, and update `modules.modbuilder.runtime_env` to consume `CompactBundleLoader` descriptors when launching mods.
 - [todo] **Adaptive evolver tuning console** – Ship a CLI and dashboard that visualises the persistent adaptive deck profile, highlights mutation rationales, and allows designers to export/import heuristic weights.